Marcus-idk/TradingBot/docs/Test_Guide.md

 - Prefer the shared `clock` fixture when available; otherwise monkeypatch the provider module's `datetime`.

 ### When to use current time
-Shared behavior tests such as `tests/unit/data/providers/shared/test_news_company_shared.py` keep `datetime.now()` so Polygon's 2-day filter still returns the sample article.
+Shared behavior tests such as `tests/unit/data/providers/shared/test_news_company_shared.py` keep `datetime.now()` so the date window still returns the sample article.
 Nothing in that test asserts the exact timestamp.

 ### When to freeze time
-Provider-specific tests like `tests/unit/data/providers/test_finnhub_macro.py` or `tests/unit/data/providers/test_polygon_macro_news.py` freeze `datetime.now()` before calling the provider.
+Provider-specific tests like `tests/unit/data/providers/test_finnhub_macro.py` freeze `datetime.now()` before calling the provider.
 That makes date math (e.g., buffer windows) deterministic.

 ### No Forced Passes
 - Tests must fail on real regressions; do not hide failures.